Skip to main content

 (5) Be willing to receive services within Ohio unless otherwise approved.

-(8) Be capable of enough self-direction to live outside an institution, within the participant's family unit or independently with this support.
+(7) Demonstrate a level of self-direction to live outside an institution, within the person's family unit or independently with this support.

-(9) Agree that the participant's need for continuing personal assistance shall be subject to periodic reevaluation, and to an in-person evaluation at least once every calender year.
+(8) Agree that the person's need for continuing personal assistance services shall be subject to periodic re-evaluation.

-(10) During re-evaluations for PCA eligiblity, participants shall demonstrate the ability to follow program guidelines, including but not limited to, regular billing, compliance with submitting required documentation by established time lines, and updating the program on any and all changes in income and employment, job seeking, and progress in training within ten business days of the change.
+(9) During re-evaluations for PCA program eligibility, eligible individuals shall demonstrate the ability to follow PCA program guidelines, including but not limited to, timely and accurate invoicing, compliance with submitting required documentation by established timelines, and updating the PCA program on any and all changes in income and employment, job seeking, and progress in training within ten business days of the change.

-(1) Locating persons who have a severe physical disability and who may be eligible for the program.
+(1) Seeking and identifying persons who have a severe physical disability and who may be eligible for the PCA program.

-(3) Assessing a person's need to receive personal assistance services through this program.
-The assessment shall include, but not be limited to, determining the ability to instruct and supervise assistants, and to maintain schedules and records or to arrange for such functions to be carried out.
+(3) Assessing a person's need to receive personal assistance services through the PCA program.
+The assessment shall include, but not be limited to, determining the ability to instruct and supervise assistants, to maintain schedules and records or to arrange for such functions to be carried out.

-(4) Assessing a person's eligibility for the PCA.
+(4) Assessing a person's eligibility for the PCA program.

-(5) Providing assistant management training to participants to include, but not be limited to, training in how to recruit assistants, how to conduct interviews and screen applicants, how to supervise and instruct assistants on tasks required.
+(5) Providing resources regarding assistant management training to eligible individuals to include, but not be limited to, training in how to recruit assistants, how to conduct interviews and screen applicants, and how to supervise and instruct assistants on tasks required.

-(6) Assisting OOD to annually evaluate each participant's need for continued personal assistance services.
+(6) Assisting OOD to evaluate each elibible individual's need for continued personal assistance services.

 (7) Serving the community as an information resource on personal assistance services.